xtendui/xtendui/src/gatsby/markdown/components/core/breadcrumbs/index.md

 Use this code to create a **breadcrumbs**.

 [[notePrimary]]
-| This addon uses [separator](/components/core/separator) additionally.
+| This addon uses [separator](/components/core/separator).
 Visit the component page to import and customize.

 <demo>
   <demovanilla src="vanilla/components/core/breadcrumbs/usage">